Lendio vs. Torro: The Battle Begins

-As online lending marketplaces, both Lendio and Torro have incredibly fast and streamlined application processes that can be done completely online.
+As online lending marketplaces, both Lendio and Torro have fast and streamlined application processes that can be done completely online.
 Since this is the area where you’ll be putting in all your work, let’s look at each one closely.

 Lendio makes it their personal goal to help small and medium businesses get the type of business loans that they can work with as quickly and as easily as possible.
 The first way they do this is by connecting applicants to a wide network of lenders for maximum lending opportunities.
-Lendio has more than 3,000 potential lenders in their network, so there is bound to be a good match for any business need.
-Because their lending platform is so extensive, Lendio is able to facilitate specific lenders that cater to each type of business loan including AR/PO factoring loans, equipment leasing, and even business credit cards.
+Lendio has more than 3,000 potential lenders in their network, so there will likely be a good match for any business need.
+Because their lending platform is extensive, Lendio is able to facilitate specific lenders that cater to each type of business loan including AR/PO factoring loans, equipment leasing, and even business credit cards.
 They also have lenders that invest in unique types of loans such as startups or women in business.

 The second way Lendio facilitates easier loan processing is by providing a smooth and easy to work with application process.
 The application form is faster because it is online and cuts out the back and forth by asking the pertinent information directly and the first time around.
 You can start the process by just entering the loan amount you’re looking for.
 From here, you’re already given a list of choices that are suitable for your needs.
 After that, you can fill in more details to get more precise results.